shubhamjha03563/RoastBot/README.md

 1. Click on Get Started and give the answers accordingly.
 2. If you want to restart the conversation, send hi or Hi.
+3. Send bye or Bye to end the conversation.

 ## NGROK Setup